PrimeLending seeks to combine the clarity of an online mortgage broker with the personal touch of a neighborhood bank.

 VA loans comprise just a small portion of the subsidized loans available through PrimeLending.
 Borrowers who meet income and qualifications can also save through loan programs such as:

-- FHA: The Federal Housing Administration subsidizes loans for lower-income home buyers, allowing down payments as low as 3.5 percent of the loan’s value and reasonable interest rates even for borrowers with sub-600 credit scores.
+- FHA Loans: The Federal Housing Administration subsidizes loans for lower-income home buyers, allowing down payments as low as 3.5 percent of the loan’s value and reasonable interest rates even for borrowers with sub-600 credit scores.
 Your home must meet federal housing guidelines, so a fixer-upper may not be an option.

-- USDA: Loans subsidized through the federal Department of Agriculture help rural homebuyers enter the real estate market.
+- USDA Loans: Loans subsidized through the federal Department of Agriculture help rural homebuyers enter the real estate market.
 Eligible borrowers can avoid all closing costs and access lower interest rates.
 These loans have caps in many regions; ask your PrimeLending loan officer about the caps in your area before applying.